malloydata/malloydata.github.io/src/documentation/user_guides/basic.md

   }
 }

-// The named query can now be referenced by name
+// The source-level query can now be referenced by name
 // and run without having to rewrite the logic:
 run: airports_with_named_query -> top_county_and_state
 ```